pkellner/pluralsight-course-using-react-hooks/README.md

 Starting in module 5, you'll need to launch the `json-server` to simulate a REST server.
 To do that, you enter the command at a terminal or DOS prompt:

 `npm run json-server`

+## Background

+This course uses the Next.js framework as a demonstraton vehicle for React Hooks.
+If you want to know more about Next.js you should watch my other course on Pluralsight titled "Building Server-side Rendered React Apps for Beginners".
+You can find it [here](https://www.pluralsight.com/courses/building-server-side-rendered-react-apps-beginners).

 ## Repo or Course Issues